sky-as-code/aws-as-code/README.md

     * **Molecules**: Involving 2, up to 3 AWS services, not counting their subordinate resources.
     * **Organisms**: Involving more than 3 AWS services, not counting their subordinate resources.

-2. Read the description in README.md file in each challenge folder *carefully*.
-Note down the resources required to be created and inputs, outputs of the solution.
-Mandatory or optional inputs may considerably take more effort to implement (looking at you, [ec2-instance](./atoms/compute/ec2-instance)).
+2. Read the description in README.md file in each challenge folder for problem description and instruction to run solution code.

-3. You can peek at the script files `*.sh` in challenge folders to see how your solution is invoked.

-4. You can reuse the code of solved challenges in later challenges, using [Cloudformation Module](https://aws.amazon.com/blogs/mt/share-reusable-infrastructure-code-aws-cloudformation-modules-and-stacksets/), Cloudformation exported values, or Terraform Module.
+3. You can reuse the code of solved challenges in later challenges, using [Cloudformation Module](https://aws.amazon.com/blogs/mt/share-reusable-infrastructure-code-aws-cloudformation-modules-and-stacksets/), Cloudformation exported values, or Terraform Module.

 ## Common context